 - By 2000, just 4.4% of indebted students had HPS loans; reports indicate there are little-to-no funds being allocated to the HPSL program.

 Medical School Debt & Socioeconomics

-Students who come from families with a good deal of wealth accrued are more likely to attend medical school.
-This seems intuitive, but economic disparity among medical school students is increasingly on the rise.
+Students who come from families with a good deal of wealth accrued are more likely to attend medical school than those without.
 Low-income students are attending medical school at decreasing rates, possibly due to the spectre of debt.